Skip To Main Content

 This information is provided in response to your request.
 Resources may contain information about doses, uses, formulations and populations different from product labeling.
 See Prescribing Information above, if applicable.

-Can Mounjaro® (tirzepatide) be used with concomitant basal insulin in adults with type 2 diabetes (T2D)?
+Can Mounjaro® (tirzepatide) be used in combination with insulin in patients with type 2 diabetes?

-Tirzepatide can be used with concomitant insulin in patients with T2D.
-However, concomitant use of tirzepatide with insulin increases the risk of hypoglycemia, including severe hypoglycemia, which may be lowered by a reduction in the dose of insulin.
+Tirzepatide can be used with concomitant insulin in patients with type 2 diabetes.
+Concomitant use of tirzepatide with insulin may increase the risk of hypoglycemia, which may be lowered by a reduction in the dose of insulin.

 See important safety information, including boxed warning, in the attached prescribing information.